burger

 sign

-19. Check and complete the missing information or incorrect.
+19. Check and complete the missing or incorrect information.

 sign

-21. Check and complete the missing information by scrolling down if necessary.
+21. Check and complete the missing information by scrolling down with the elevator if necessary.

 22. Click on Next: